MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Assume a debtor has a payment terms discount of 2%/10 Net 30, and makes a
 \$100 purchase.

-- If the debtor doesn’t pay the invoice within 10 days (the discount period), the following amount is charged:
+- If the debtor doesn't pay the invoice within 10 days (the discount period), the following amount is charged:

 | Sale amount | \$100.00 |